libmodel/Imad/README.md

 # to.panga for iOS 11 (up to 11.1.2) [a WIP project for devs only]

+_to.panga: where the mountain (kernel) meets the sea (user)_

 What it achieves so far:

 * tfp0 (thanks to @i4nbeer)
-* patched version of bootstrap + Cydia 64-bit
+* patched version of bootstrap
 * AMFI codesigning stuff (thanks to @xerub)
 * PoC `jailbreakd` daemon to inject a given set of processes

 ---
 ### notes:
-There are two methods currently used to grab hashes for amfi. xerub's and another method that supports FAT binaries (yes, Cydia is FAT).
+There are two methods currently used to grab hashes for amfi. xerub's and another method that supports FAT binaries.

 When opening Cydia, it'll take 2-3 seconds because it is waiting for `cydo` to be injected by `jailbreakd`.
 Sources _should_ show up but refreshing will end up with an `http signal 6 error`.. not sure what's killing it yet.